ibm-cloud-docs/cloud-databases/howto-tutorials.md

 ## IBM Solutions Tutorials
 {: #tutorial-solutions}

-### Moving a VM based app to Kubernetes
+### Moving a VM-based app to Kubernetes
 {: #tutorial-solutions-terraform-app}

-For a detailed tutorial on moving a VM based app to a Kubernetes cluster by using Kubernetes Service, check out [Moving a VM based app to Kubernetes
+For a detailed tutorial on moving a VM-based app to a Kubernetes cluster by using Kubernetes Service, check out [Moving a VM-based app to Kubernetes
 ](/docs/solution-tutorials?topic=solution-tutorials-vm-to-containers-and-kubernetes).
 This tutorial walks you through storing app pod data in an {{site.data.keyword.databases-for}} service, allowing {{site.data.keyword.databases-for}} to easily configure and manage your database-as-a-service (DBaaS) with built-in backups and scaling.

 ### Modern web application with MEAN stack